 This is the time of year when parents scramble to find the right gift or give the perfect holiday experience in an attempt to bestow some measure of happiness on their children.
 Parents spend precious resources, time and money, to achieve an anticipated look of joy on their child’s face.
 Unfortunately, bestowing happiness by giving stuff to your kids leads not to happiness but to the expectation that more is better and moreover that parents are responsible for achieving that state of joy.
 A sense of entitlement does not lead to contentment and satisfaction, but rather, feelings of disappointment and frustration.
 While it is true that American children are probably the most indulged children in the world, parents who teach an attitude of thankfulness and gratitude can give their child an appreciation of what they have and a feeling of satisfaction in contributing to the betterment of the world.
-Here are tools parents can implement throughout the year to raise grateful kids:

 1) Focus on the positive.
 Rather than focusing on a child’s lengthy list of wants via their Christmas list, help kids to “count their blessings” and appreciate what they have, rather than what they want.
 Volunteering at a homeless shelter, food pantry or nursing home can provide kids with an example of people living without health, food or family.
 Hands on experiences are great teachers.
 One year, my Girl Scout troop earned money to purchase baby supplies.
 Upon delivery to a local agency that provides care to underprivileged families, the girls talked with a volunteer who told them how their families lacked basic necessities such as diapers and formula.
 The girls left this experience with a sense of appreciation for their own lives and with an eye for future opportunities to help others.